 Your pets are genuine family members that you absolutely adore and probably cannot get enough of, especially if you have a busy work schedule and you get home late at night every day.
-You would do anything to know your beloved, fury friends are healthy, happy and well taken care of all the time.
+You would do anything to know your beloved, furry friends are healthy, happy and well taken care of all the time.
 But what about when you are planning a move across the state and you need to figure out the logistics of the move, pets included?

-To come to your help, here are a few useful tips you should put into practice so you can sleep better at night knowing your pet friends will reach your next destination safe and sound, with a minimum amount of stress for both you and them.
+To come to your help, here are a few useful moving tips you should put into practice so you can sleep better at night knowing your pet friends will reach your next destination safe and sound, with a minimum amount of stress for both you and them.

 Get An Overnight Kit Prepared For Your Dog Or Cat

 Make sure that you set up a special overnight kit just like you would prepare for your children when spending the night at a friend’s house.
-The kit should include everything your pets would need to stay well nourished and hydrated: food, toys, water, kitty litters, any meds they might be on and so on.
+The kit should include everything your pets would need to stay well-nourished and hydrated: food, toys, water, kitty litters, any meds they might be on and so on.
 This will get them to feel more comfortable and safe at the new house and considerably ease their transition.